Las Vegas algorithms to generate universal cycles and de Bruijn sequences uniformly at random: Random Generation

 The graph illustrates a random arborescence $T$ rooted at $r=\red{00010}$.
 Based on $T$, the ordering of the adjacency lists for the vertices following step (3) in Algorithm R is as follows, where the adjacency list of the root $00010$ is randomly selected as 00100,00101:

 Step (4) from Algorithm R produces the following random universal cycle for $\S$:

 \end{exam}

 For Eulerian graphs, an arborescence can be generated uniformly at random by performing a random backwards walk until every vertex is visited.
 The first time a vertex is visited, the edge is recorded as a \defo{tree edge} in the random arborescence~\cite{KMUW96}.
-The running time of this step depends on the \defo{cover time} of the random walk, which is the number of steps it takes to visit every vertex.
-Thus, Algorithm R \edit{requires exponential space, with respect to $n$ and $k$, and also requires exponential time before the first symbol can be output.} The final step (4) of Algorithm R generates a random universal cycle for $\S$ in constant time per symbol.
+The running time of this step depends on the \defo{cover time} of the random walk, which is the number of steps it takes to visit every vertex. \edit{The algorithm requires $\Theta(|\S|)$ space to store the graph.} The final step (4) of Algorithm R generates a random universal cycle for $\S$ in constant time per symbol.